robch/python-for-csharp-devs/learn-python-in-half-day-lesson--toc.md

 - List the key differences for each concept of feature from the perspective of a C# developer new to Python.
 - Expand on the concept or feature with examples and code snippets to illustrate its usage and the differences from C#.

-In addition, at the end of each less, we will:
+In addition, at the end of each lesson, we will:
 - Provide links to additional resources for further reading.
 - Include practice projects to apply your knowledge and enhance your skills.